MicrosoftDocs/visualstudio-docs/docs/debugger/create-custom-views-of-native-objects.md

 ####  <a name="BKMK_Versioning"></a> Version element
 Use the `Version` element to scope a visualization entry to a specific module and version.
 The `Version` element helps avoid name collisions and reduce inadvertent mismatches, and allows different visualizations for different type versions.

-If a common header file that is used by different modules defines a type, the versioned visualization appears only when the type is in the specified module.
+If a common header file that is used by different modules defines a type, the versioned visualization appears only when the type is in the specified module version.

 In the following example, the visualization is applicable only for the `DirectUI::Border` type found in the `Windows.UI.Xaml.dll` from version 1.0 to 1.5.